ProjectDrawdown/solutions/Documentation/Extraction_Guide.md

 ## Helpful Hints

 When trying to debug code that you might not understand, it can be very helpful to have code that you know is already working to compare it to.
-So we recommend working with (at least) two Excel workbooks at a time: one you are extracting and another one or more that have already been extracted.
+So we recommend working with (at least) two Excel workbooks at a time: one you are extracting and another one that has already been extracted.
 That way you can compare the workbooks to each other to see if there are differences, and also compare the previously-extracted workbook to the result to see what the code was supposed to have produced.

 You can use the tool `tools/expected_ghost.py` to create a light-weight spreadsheet version from an existing `expected.zip` test file for any of the solutions in the solution directory.
 This will let you see the data, but not the formulas that produced the results.
 See the instructions in the file for how to do this.